Here at Authority Hacker, we launched our first affiliate website back in 2013, so we’re used to people asking us: is affiliate marketing worth it?

 - Content and blogger sites account for almost 40% of all publisher commissions in the US (source)

-Conclusion: Is Affiliate Marketing Worth It For You?
+Conclusion: Is Affiliate Marketing Worth It in 2023?

 If you have a niche interest or passion, an ability to create amazing content and build an audience, and you’re prepared to work hard, you could find affiliate marketing extremely rewarding.

 On the other hand, if you’ve heard that becoming an affiliate is a license to print money, with minimal effort on your part, I can pretty much guarantee you’ll be disappointed.

 All I can say is that it definitely works for us — and we’ve got the screenshots to prove it!

 If so, you’re in the right place, because we can help you build a high-performing affiliate website!